Max Weight Independent Set in sparse graphs with no long claws: Introduction

-The starting point is the following theorem of~\cite{ICALP-qptas}. \begin{theorem}[{\cite[Theorem 2]{ICALP-qptas}} in a semi-weighted setting] For every fixed integer $t$, there exists a polynomial-time algorithm that, given an $n$-vertex graph $G$ with a set $U \subseteq V(G)$, either: \begin{itemize} \item outputs an induced copy of $S_{t,t,t}$ in $G$, or \item outputs a set $\mathcal{P}$ consisting of at most $11 \log n + 6$ induced paths in $G$, each of length at most $t+1$, and a rigid extended strip decomposition of $G - N[\bigcup{\mathcal{P}}]$ with every particle containing at most $|U|/2$ vertices of $U$. \end{itemize} \end{theorem} (A rigid extended strip decomposition is an extended strip decomposition that does not have some unnecessary empty sets.)
+The starting point is the following theorem of~\cite{ICALP-qptas}. \begin{theorem}[{\cite[Corollary 12]{ICALP-qptas}} in a semi-weighted setting] There exists an algorithm that, given an $n$-vertex graph $G$ with a set $U \subseteq V(G)$ and integers $d,t$, in polynomial time outputs either: \begin{itemize} \item an induced copy of $dS_{t,t,t}$ in $G$, or \item a set $X$ of size at most $(d-1)(3t+1)+(11 \log n + 6)(t+1)$ and a rigid extended strip decomposition of $G - N[X]$ with every particle containing at most $|U|/2$ vertices of $U$. \end{itemize} \end{theorem} (A rigid extended strip decomposition is an extended strip decomposition that does not have some unnecessary empty sets.
+By $N[X]$ we denote the set consisting of $X$ and all vertices with a neighbor in $X$.)
 Let us remark that the result stated in \cite[Theorem~2]{ICALP-qptas} is for unweighted graphs (i.e., $U=V(G)$ using the notation from \cref{thm:ICALP:weight}), but the statement of \cref{thm:ICALP:weight} can be easily derived from the proof, see also~\cite{arxiv-sttt-qpoly}.